Cerebral Palsy Compensation Claims

 - Dyskinetic cerebral palsy results in involuntary movements like twisting, irregular and repetitive actions caused by damage to the basal ganglia of the brain where messages are received

 - Ataxia is the least common kind of cerebral palsy.
-It is caused by damage to the cerebellum and can bring about clumsiness and imprecision, disorganised and jerky movements as well as some balance problems and unsteadiness.
+It is caused by damage to the cerebellum and can bring about clumsiness and imprecision, disorganised and jerky movements.
+It can also cause some balance problems and unsteadiness.

 Starting A Cerebral Palsy Compensation Claim

 All medical negligence claims tend to be more complex than those related to other kinds of personal injury and cerebral palsy compensation cases are no different.
-This does not mean it is not possible to make a claim, however, first, it is advisable to speak to a qualified medical negligence solicitor.
+This doesn’t mean it’s not possible to make a claim, however, first, it is advisable to speak to a qualified medical negligence solicitor.

 If you believe that there was an error made during, before or after the birth of your child, we can organise an initial consultation to find out whether or not you qualify for personal injury compensation.
-Compensation can help you fund the specialist care you will need for your child and remove financial worries for the future.
+Compensation can help you fund the specialist care you will need for your child.
+This can help to remove financial worries for the future.
 Because many negligence cases take time, in some cases, we can organise interim payments so that you can get the care you need for your children sooner rather than later.

 Making A Medical Negligence Claim With Jefferies Personal Injury Lawyers

 If you have any kind of medical negligence claim, please speak to our experienced clinical negligence solicitors at Jefferies.
-We are a team of no win, no fee personal injury lawyers who can help you receive the maximum amount of compensation you are entitled to.
-Please call us on our national accident helpline or make an online enquiry using the form above.
+We are a team of no win, no fee personal injury lawyers who can help secure you the maximum amount of compensation.
+Please call us on 0800 342 3206 or make an online enquiry using the form above.